 And so he distanced himself from him.

-But the point here is the what the president knew about an example of corruption in the Ukraine was this Biden relationship.
+But the point here is what the president knew about an example of corruption in the Ukraine was this Biden relationship.

-All he demanded, if he demanded anything, and what he should have demanded in my view, was an investigation, not a prejudgment, not an accusation against Vice President Biden, a full and fair investigation.
+All he demanded, if he demanded anything, and what he should have demanded, in my view, was an investigation, not a prejudgment, not an accusation against Vice President Biden, a full and fair investigation, not even a Mueller-like partisan, agenda-driven investigation, a full and fair investigation.

 That's what every American voter should want.